zky04/MvHo-IB/README.md

 ![Brain3DCNN Architecture](images/3DBrainCNN.png)

-The Brain3DCNN architecture processes brain network data through multiple specialized layers: E2E convolution for edge-level feature extraction, E2N filtering for region-wise aggregation, N2G layer for global integration, and fully connected layers for classification.
+The Brain3DCNN architecture is a specialized design that exploits the topological locality of structural brain networks to enhance $\mathcal{O}$-information representation learning.
 This hierarchical design captures multi-scale brain connectivity patterns for accurate disorder diagnosis.

 ## 📁 Project Structure